 Descend into Marvel Cave

 It’s America’s third largest cave system and Missouri’s deepest known.
-And while admission to Marvel Cave is included at no extra cost to your Silver Dollar City Theme Park entrance, you’ll earn your right to see it’s wondrous limestone caverns, stalactites and stalagmites as you climb more than 600 stairs during your 1-hour, 1-way subterranean tour.
+And while admission to Marvel Cave is included at no extra cost to your Silver Dollar City Theme Park entrance, you’ll earn your right to see it’s wondrous limestone caverns, stalactites and stalagmites.
+Get ready to climb more than 600 stairs during your 1-hour, 1-way subterranean tour.
 The good news is that when you reach the end of the tour, an old cable train chugs visitors up the half mile, 1070-foot climb back to the surface.

 But I have to say, once I made the initial 300-foot descent into the cave’s Cathedral Room (shown above), I was so mesmerized by the caverns and passageways–and cascading hidden waterfall–that if my legs ever complained I couldn’t hear them till I was through.
 No minimum age requirement is stated, but I wouldn’t recommend the tour with toddler on foot as there are too many slippery steps and rails throughout.